liaohaofu/adn/README.md

 - Configure the training and testing.
 We use a two-stage configuration for ADN, one for the default settings and the other for the run settings.
   - The default settings of ADN can be found at `config/adn.yaml` which is not subject to be changed.
 When users do not provide the values for a specific setting, the default setting in this file will be used.
   - The run settings can be found at `runs/adn.yaml`.
 This is where the users provide specific settings for ADN's training and testing.
-Any provided settings in this file will override the default settings during the experiments. **By default, the settings for training and testing ADN with DeepLesion and Spineweb datasets are provided in** `runs/adn.yaml`.
+Any provided settings in this file will override the default settings during the experiments. **By default, the settings for training and testing ADN with DeepLesion, Spineweb and nature image datasets are provided in** `runs/adn.yaml`.

 - Train ADN with DeepLesion, Spineweb datasets or a nature image dataset.
 The training results (model checkpoints, configs, losses, training visualizations, etc.) can be found under `runs/run_name/` where `run_name` can be either `deep_lesion`, `spineweb` or `nature_image`